The Settings module allows you to configure the organisation-wide settings for the contact centre.

 These settings are used to define agent settings in the toolbar

-These settings are set by the administration team and apply to all Agent Toolbar agents.
+These settings are set by the administration team and apply to all Agent Toolbar users.

 4. LDAP Settings